Tornado watch issued for areas south, east of Edmonton

 - Stettler

-If the tornado watch is upgraded to a warning, residents should go indoors and stay on the lowest floor away from walls and windows.
+A severe thunderstorm warning was also in effect for areas immediately south and east of Edmonton, with Environment Canada warning the storm was capable of producing very strong winds, heavy rain, and up to golf ball-sized hail.

-A severe thunderstorm warning is also in effect for areas surrounding Leduc and Red Deer.
-This thunderstorm is capable of producing very strong winds, heavy rain, and up to golf ball-sized hail.
+Looking at #abstorm west of Red Deer River and hwy 590.
+Timelapse 6:30pm pic.twitter.com/Bb1IrnTgfT—